At a glance

 Rhomboid muscle pain can be an uncomfortable nuisance.
-If you find that massage, physical therapy, and strengthening exercises are not improving your rhomboid pain, there may be a hidden underlying cause: the gallbladder.
+If you find that massage, physical therapy, and strengthening exercises aren’t improving your rhomboid pain, poor gallbladder function is an overlooked underlying cause for right shoulder discomfort.

-Learn about the causes of rhomboid muscle pain—and what you can do about them!
+Learn about the common causes of rhomboid muscle pain, and discover what you can do to restore comfort and ease pain.

 What are the rhomboid muscles?

-The right rhomboid major is a small muscle between the right scapula and the thoracic vertebrae.
+The right rhomboid major is a small muscle that sits between the right scapula and the thoracic vertebrae.

-Next to the right rhomboid is the levator scapula muscle.
-This muscle connects the top of the scapula to the neck, or cervical spine.
+Next to the right rhomboid is the levator scapula muscle, which connects the top of the scapula to the neck, or cervical spine.
 When someone experiences chronic pain and tightness in their upper back, these two muscles are often involved.

 How to identify rhomboid muscle pain

-Upper back pain, neck pain, and shoulder blade pain can all signify rhomboid muscle pain.
-Rhomboid pain is usually felt in the lower neck and between the upper shoulder blades.
+Upper back pain, neck pain, and shoulder blade pain can all signify rhomboid muscle pain, which is usually felt in the lower neck and between the upper shoulder blades.

-You may notice increased pain when lifting something heavy or when breathing deeply.
+Rhomboid-related muscle tightness is often associated with increased pain when lifting heavy objects or breathing deeply.
 Tenderness and reduced range of motion are also common.

 What causes right rhomboid muscle pain and tightness?

-Tight muscles and shoulder pain on the right side are often related to referred pain.
-This means that the root cause is coming from somewhere else in the body.
+Furthermore, tight muscles and shoulder pain on the right side are often related to referred pain, meaning that the root cause originates from another part of the body.

-The gallbladder and liver refer pain through the phrenic nerve right up to the rhomboid muscles and levator scapula.
+The gallbladder and liver refer pain through the phrenic nerve up to the rhomboid muscles and levator scapulae.
 This pain is typically felt in the shoulder blade area on the right side.

-If self-massage or a massage from a physical therapist or chiropractor does not improve the problem, the pain may be a symptom of an underlying problem with your gallbladder
+If self-massage or treatment from a physical therapist or chiropractor doesn’t improve the problem, the pain may be a symptom of an underlying gallbladder issue.

-If the pain is only on the right side of your upper back, this also signifies a gallbladder issue rather than a problem with the rhomboid muscle itself.
+Muscle pain that only affects the right side of your upper back also signifies a potential gallbladder dysfunction rather than a problem with the rhomboid muscle itself.

 How to check for referred gallbladder pain

-To check for referred gallbladder pain, you’ll want to apply gentle pressure to your gallbladder.
+To check for referred gallbladder pain, apply gentle pressure to your gallbladder.
 To do this, press about two inches below your right rib cage and apply gentle pressure for 30 seconds.

-After applying pressure to the gallbladder, check to see if you still feel pain.
-You should notice that your upper back pain and muscle tension has diminished, or you may even experience instant relief!
+After applying pressure to the gallbladder, check if your muscle pain persists.
+You may notice that your upper back pain and muscle tension have diminished, or you may even experience instant relief.

-If this technique does not eliminate your muscle pain, or your pain is also in your left shoulder, this means that the issue is probably not with your gallbladder.
-In this case, you’ll want to try a massage ball, foam roller, or heating pad to address your muscle pain.
+If this technique doesn’t eliminate your muscle discomfort, or the pain also affects your left shoulder, the issue is probably not with your gallbladder.

 How to get rid of rhomboid muscle pain and tightness

-The best way to get rid of rhomboid muscle pain caused by a gallbladder issue is to change your diet.
+The most effective way to alleviate rhomboid muscle pain associated with a gallbladder issue is to implement beneficial dietary changes.

-Start by removing foods from your diet that aggravate the gallbladder and the liver, including sugar, grains, and nuts—these are the most common culprits of gallbladder pain.
+Start by removing foods from your diet that can aggravate the gallbladder and the liver, including sugar, grains, and nuts, all of which are common culprits of gallbladder pain.

-Following a keto diet and doing intermittent fasting can greatly improve gallbladder function by reducing insulin spikes and allowing the gallbladder ample time to concentrate bile.
+Following a keto diet and practicing intermittent fasting can significantly improve gallbladder function by reducing insulin spikes and allowing the gallbladder ample time to concentrate bile.

 Key takeaways